MarcusRandevik/Team-Abacus/README.md

 The purpose of the app is to make it easier for students looking for a switch in accomodation, and to make the process smoother by gathering all options in one place.

-Our stakeholder is Lisa, a student who wanted to find a solution for switching SGS apartments in a better way.
+Our stakeholder is a student named Lisa, who wanted to find a better solution for switching SGS apartments.

 # Links